 The bright stars don’t seem to shine at night in Suzy’s dark town, home to her abusive mother and her brother, Lim.
 When the abuse becomes unbearable, the siblings decide to embark on a sordid cross-country murder spree, starting with their mom.
 As the murder tally rises, Suzy’s mental state begins to spiral into a place of irredeemable madness.

-Patricia Wants to Cuddle by Samantha Allen
+17. Patricia Wants to Cuddle by Samantha Allen

 Page count: 256 pages

 Patricia Wants to Cuddle by Samantha Allen takes a quirky and chilling turn on reality TV tropes.
 Imagine the sleazy, conniving drama of a competition series like ‘The Catch’ or ‘The Bachelor’ franchise.
 Now, drop that cast and crew—full of ditzy personalities and “over-it” attitudes—onto a small island in the Pacific Northwest.
-They’re there to shoot the last episodes of the season, but they soon face eerie phenomena and odd residents that transform their stay into a nightmare.
+They’re there to shoot the last episodes of the season, but they soon face horrifying phenomena and odd residents that transform their stay into a nightmare.
 One by one, people start disappearing, hunted by something sinister.

 Why This Book is a Must-Read